GIScience/ohsome-quality-api/CONTRIBUTING.md

 - To add dependencies: `poetry add package-name`
 - To update dependencies: `poetry update package-name`

-*Note*: If during the installation of `matplotlib` an error occurs, then probably the package `freetype` needs to be installed on the system:
+*Note*: If during the installation of `matplotlib` an error occurs the solution could be to install `freetype`.
+See the install documentation of `matplotlib`: https://github.com/matplotlib/matplotlib/blob/master/INSTALL.rst#freetype-and-qhull
-- MacOS: `brew install freetype`
-- Fedora: `dnf install freetype-devel`

 ## Environment Variables for accessing Database